Clinical affiliates - medical and specialty students

 Notify your POC/trainees coordinator at VA Palo Alto to inform them you will be completing “courtesy fingerprinting”.

-An online tutorial for the CPRS (Computerized Patient Records System) – the VA's electronic medical record – is available on the web.
-Please review this prior to your orientation session at VA Palo Alto Health Care System.
+An online tutorial for the Computerized Patient Records System (CPRS) – the VA's electronic medical record – is available on the web.
+Please review this prior to your orientation session at VA Palo Alto health care.
 Tab by tab provides a self-paced overview of the CPRS.
 While it is not necessary to review every module, those dealing with the cover sheet, medications, orders, and notes contain crucial information needed to function safely and efficiently.